Lionel White (cricketer): Early life

 White was born at Wateringbury near Maidstone in Kent in 1850, the son of Thomas White and his wife Louisa (née Winton).
 His father ran a 174 acre farm at Wateringbury and Lionel was educated at St Pauls School in London where he played cricket in the school XI, captaining the team in 1868.

 Cricket

 A right-handed batsman, White made his first-class debut for Kent against Sussex in early July 1869, opening the batting.
 He recorded a duck in his first innings, but scored 34 runs in his second, his highest first-class score.
-He played against Nottinghamshire towards the end of the month and appeared twice for the Gentlemen of Kent amateur side in non-first-class matches, before playing in two other top-level matches for Kent during August, first against Nottinghamshire and then, in Kent's final match of the season, against Surrey.
+He played against Nottinghamshire towards the end of the month and appeared twice for the Gentlemen of Kent in minor matches, before playing in two other top-level matches for Kent during August, first against Nottinghamshire and then, in Kent's final match of the season, against Surrey.
 White scored 84 runs in his four matches and took one catch; he did not bowl.